 - If spills occur inside the unit, disconnect it immediately.
 Avoid removing the protective cover to minimize the risk of electric shock and damage.
 Instead, use a squeegee or towel to push standing liquids through the drain hole and into a receptacle.

-One last thing to keep in mind about the VCS?
-Because of its electrical nature, it is not suitable for user servicing.
-To arrange for service or repairs, contact your local Vulcan Service Department.
+Please keep in mind that the VCS is not suitable for user servicing due to its electrical nature.
+To arrange for service or repairs, contact your local Vulcan authorized service agent.